jkrizsan/MVP/README.md

-# MVP
+# MVP (Home Work)

-This is an Asp.Net Core endpoint for create order and invoice with data base first approach.
+This is an Asp.Net API for create invoices for the requested product items.

-Projects:

-MVP.Data: Data layer, represent data structure that store in Database.

-MVP.Service: Service layer, handle the data acces

-MVP.Test: Test project, there are some unit and function tests for Controller layer and for the services

-MVP.API: The endpoint of api
+Use the code first DB approach.

+JSON and HTML invoice formats are supported.

+The Invoice can be send via email if the right property is set in the request.